jankes2000/Cybersecurity-Attack-Detection/README.md

 Dataset: inSDN Dataset on Kaggle
 The dataset includes network traffic data used for training and evaluating the machine learning models.
 Technologies and Tools
-Cloud: Saturn Cloud
+Cloud: AWS

-Saturn Cloud is used to provide scalable computing resources for model training and experimentation.
+Azure is used to provide scalable computing resources for model training and experimentation.
 Experiment Tracking: MLFlow

 MLFlow is used to track experiments, log metrics, and manage model versions.